 The internal construction relies on parts of steel, and the body is made of brass with different finishes on top.

 You’ll get this door in any style of your preference.
 The finishes available are brushed nickel, polished brass, matte black, antique brass, and oil rubbed bronze.
-You can also choose the style among a few options like a standard ball, classic coastal, doorbell, round, or oval egg.
+You can also choose the style among a few options like a standard ball, classic coastal, doorbell camera, round, or oval egg.

 This huge range of options and the high-strength build of this knob set makes it quite a popular choice among people.